Shaban-Eissa/NextJS-Prisma-ReactQuery-Blog/README.md

 5. Open terminal and write ```npx prisma db push```. used to update the database schema to match your Prisma schema.
    It creates tables in the database if they don't exist, and updates existing tables if they are different.

-6. Open terminal ans write ```npx prisma generate```. used to generate the Prisma Client based on your Prisma schema.
+6. Open terminal and write ```npx prisma generate```. used to generate the Prisma Client based on your Prisma schema.

 ## Usage